Original stories about entrepreneurship and innovation from Stanford experts.

 VideoDisrupting the Pink Aisle [Entire Talk]

-High-Impact Entrepreneurship Today High-growth entrepreneurship and technology innovation hold the promise of a better tomorrow.
+High-growth entrepreneurship and technology innovation hold the promise of a better tomorrow.
 But success isn’t as simple as news headlines make it sound.
 All along a startup’s journey, from the initial idea to the growth of a venture into a mature business, challenges arise.
 This collection focuses on how to navigate the hurdles entrepreneurs face when launching and leading tech startups.

-Start Caring About Culture Culture is the DNA of your organization.
+Culture is the DNA of your organization.
 Culture informs decisions to hire and fire, determines the speed with which new strategies are implemented, and even shapes a team’s tendency towards safe or novel ideas.
 This collection will help you understand why culture matters and how to cultivate an environment that supports your company's priorities.

-Winning Hearts and Minds Leadership isn’t just about being the boss and calling all the shots.
+Leadership isn’t just about being the boss and calling all the shots.
 Sometimes, it’s about letting go: empowering others to make decisions, perhaps even slipping out of a meeting to avoid tainting discussions.
 Effective leaders find subtle ways to signal trust and confidence in others, by being persuasive instead of coercive, and valuing inquisitiveness, not just action.
 This collection will help you understand how effective leaders inspire and embolden their teams and their customers.
 It starts by winning hearts and minds.

-It Takes an Ecosystem Tech hubs like Silicon Valley don’t appear out of nowhere.
+Tech hubs like Silicon Valley don’t appear out of nowhere.
 Like lush natural habitats, startup ecosystems thrive under specific environmental conditions.
 They require institutions like universities to experiment and innovate, risk-takers who dare to turn bold ideas into ventures, and policies that encourage entrepreneurship and investment.
 This collection explores the environmental forces that influence entrepreneurship.

-The Underpinnings of Innovation Competitive organizations develop systems of continual innovation.
+Competitive organizations develop systems of continual innovation.
 They invest in teams where cognitive diversity is valued, where boards are filled with engaged advisors, and where failure and risk are rewarded.
 This collection highlights key insights to help you understand how to foster an innovative organization.